Mianwali District: History

 The town of Mianwali was made tehsil headquarters of Bannu District then part of Dera Ismail Khan Division of Punjab province of British India.
 The population of Mianwali, according to the 1901 census of India, was 3,591.

 In November 1901, the North-West Frontier Province was carved out of Punjab and the tehsils of Mianwali and Isa Khel, and were separated from Bannu District (Bannu became part of NWFP).
 A new district was made with the headquarters in Mianwali city and placed in Punjab.
 The district became a part of Rawalpindi Division.
 There were four tehsils: Mianwali, Isa Khel, Bhakkar, and Layyah.
 Layyah was included in the Muzaffargarh District in 1909.
 The district became a part of Sargodha Division in 1963.
 Bhakkar Tehsil was separated from Mianwali and was made a separate district inside Sargodha Division w.e.f.
 01-07-1982.
+Out of the three tehsils, Pashto is spoken in Isa Khel.

 On January 14, 2023, CM Pervaiz Elahi announced that Mianwali and Bhakkar districts upgraded to divisional status, carved from the Sargodha Division.
 Newly formed Talagang district from the northern Rawalpindi Division would also be part of the division.